 We've seen that breakdown before, but TMC activists are getting more numbers on it.
 (Final results will be shared at TMC's 2011 Annual Meeting in Tampa, Fla., Feb.
 20-23.)

 The Environmental Protection Agency's performance requirements in the three stages listed above were the strictest exhaust-emissions limits ever published.
 Many in the industry believe the ever-stricter emissions steps came too quickly on top of one another for the engine builders to really wring bugs out of the equipment.
-Customer satisfaction

 Customer satisfaction surveys by J.D.
 Power and Associates tell a similar story.